 For extra safety, it also allows you to only travel with 'authenticated' users who have proven their ID, and offers a rating system that lets you read reviews on users you're considering sharing a lift with.

 - BlaBlaCar.
-Founded in France in 2006, BlaBlaCar came to the UK in 2011 and has three million users across Europe.
+Founded in France in 2006, BlaBlaCar came to the UK in 2011 and has six million users across Europe.
 It lets you search for potential matches without registering, but you'll need to register for free via Facebook or email to contact a driver or offer a lift.

 Find full car-share info, safety and insurance tips in the Share Driving note.